 Link-state routing protocols operate by sending link-state advertisements (LSA) to all other link-state routers.

 All the routers need to have these link-state advertisements so they can build their link-state database or LSDB.
-Basically all the link-state advertisements are a piece of the puzzle which builds the LSDB.
+Basically, all the link-state advertisements are a piece of the puzzle that builds the LSDB.

 If you have a lot of OSPF routers, it might not be very efficient that each OSPF router floods its LSAs to all other OSPF routers.
 Let me show you an example:

 Above, we have a network with 8 OSPF routers connected on a switch.
 Each of those routers is going to become OSPF neighbors with all of the other routers…sending hello packets, flooding LSAs, and building the LSDB.
 This is what will happen: